bcgov/cas-ciip-portal/docs/dev-environment-setup.md

 posgresql.org also advises to turn off SIP on macOS if this is a possibility, since it prevents passing library linking targets around.

-### d. make order path
+### d. postgres make order

 If all else fails, running `make install` before `make check` in the postgres compilation should fix the SIP incompatibility.
 To make this work with asdf:

 - Find out where postgres is being downloaded by asdf (something like `/var/folders/6w/8rt8tgzd5p9bk8kb98hpmwqmvj3393/T/postgresql-11.4.tar.gz`)
-- Alternatively, mess with the download path in the asdf plugin install script `~/.asdf/plugins/postgres/bin/install`
+- Alternatively, change the download path in the asdf plugin install script `~/.asdf/plugins/postgres/bin/install`
 - Untar the file `gunzip -c postgresql-11.4.tar.gz | tar xopf -`
 - Edit the makefile to execute `install` befoore `check`
   - `$ cd postgresql-11.4`